African American Music Appreciation Month

 #AfricanAmericanMusicAppreciationMonth and #AAMAM on social media.
 Below are outlined small descriptions of some of the genres for you to become more educated and aware of this topic:

-• Sacred Music: It
+- Sacred Music: It

 portrays the central role that music plays in African American spiritual and religious life.
 It includes spirituals and gospel music, and it is the earliest form of black musical expression in America.
 This music was based on Christian psalms and hymns and merged with African music styles and secular American music forms.
 In its earliest manifestations, gospel music functioned as an integral religious and ceremonial practice during worship services.
-Now, gospel music is also marketed commercially and draws on contemporary, secular sounds while still conveying spiritual and religious ideas.
+Now, gospel music is also marketed commercially and draws on contemporary, secular sounds while still conveying spiritual and religious ideas. - Folk Music: This

 genre of music goes back to African cultural tradition.
 It stems from field hollers, work chants, and game songs.
-Folk music spread in the 1960s, and it still influences hip-hop today.
+Folk music spread in the 1960s, and it still influences hip-hop today. - The Blues:

 The Blues form the foundation of contemporary American music, and they also greatly influenced the cultural and social lives of African Americans.
-Geographically diverse incarnations of The Blues arose in various regions, including the Mississippi Delta, Memphis, Chicago, Southern Texas, and each regional manifestation of The Blues featured a uniquely identifiable sound and message.
+Geographically diverse incarnations of The Blues arose in various regions, including the Mississippi Delta, Memphis, Chicago, Southern Texas, and each regional manifestation of The Blues featured a uniquely identifiable sound and message. - Military Music:

 African Americans have always held a significant role in the armed services’ military band tradition.
 In the Revolutionary War and Civil War, African Americans served in fife and drum corps.
-Musicians that played in military bands during World War I and World War II often incorporated modern musical styles, such as jazz, into their song selections.
+Musicians that played in military bands during World War I and World War II often incorporated modern musical styles, such as jazz, into their song selections. - Jazz:

 Jazz evolved from ragtime, which is an American style of syncopated instrumental music.
 Jazz first materialized in New Orleans with multiple